What is Reactivity Series? – Definition, Features & Uses

 Do you know the reactivity of copper or aluminium?
 Do you know which element reacts with which substance?

-Answers to these questions can be found easily with the help of the reactivity series, which will explain how the element’s reactivity varies with respect to its group, atomic number, and mass.
+Answers to these questions can be found easily with the help of the reactivity series, which will explain how the element’s reactivity varies to its group, atomic number, and mass.
 This helps you understand the reactivity series in more detail.

 What is Reactivity Series?